afragen/the-events-calendar-user-css/readme.txt

 Tags: events, user css, css, modern tribe, tribe Requires at least: 3.7
 Tested up to: 4.0
-Stable tag: 1.1.0
+Stable tag: 1.2.0
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-A plugin to correctly load users custom CSS overrides for The Events Calendar.
+A plugin to correctly load users custom CSS overrides for The Events Calendar PRO.

 == Description ==
-A plugin to allow users to add custom CSS without having to either copy all existing code from the core events.css or add the correct @import to their custom CSS.
+A plugin to allow users to add custom CSS without having to either copy all existing code from TEC/ECP core CSS files or add the correct @import to their custom CSS.

 Automatically load /my-theme/tribe-events/tribe-events.css if it exists using wp_enqueue_style.

-Correctly load tribe-events.css in proper order when using both TEC 3.x and TECPro 3.x.
+Correctly load tribe-events.css in proper order when using ECP 3.x.

 == Installation ==